mnaberez/vwradio/reverse_engineering/vw_premium_5_delco/hardware.md

   accessory position, the S-contact turns on it.
 It will remain on if the key is turned again to the ignition position.
-Once the S-contact is turned on, it will remain on until the key is removed from the ignition, even if the key is turned al the way back.
+Once the S-contact is turned on, it will remain on until the key is removed from the ignition, even if the key is turned all the way back.